ramonfontes/wireless-mesh-book/batman-adv.md

-### How to install batman-adv: sudo util/install.sh -B
+### How to install batman-adv:
+sudo util/install.sh -B

-We can start the batman-adv protocol with the command below.
+You can start the batman-adv protocol with the command below.

 ```
-~/mininet-wifi$ sudo python examples/adhoc.py batman_adv
+mininet-wifi$ sudo python examples/adhoc.py batman_adv
 ```

-After starting the script you can alternatively run ifconfig.
+After starting the script you can alternatively run ```ifconfig```.

 ```
 mininet-wifi> sta1 ifconfig